severalnines/docs/troubleshooting.rst

 	mysql> SHOW GRANTS FOR 'cmon'@'[ClusterControl IP address]';

-* **Solution:**
+**Solution:**

-	- It is not recommended to mix public IP address and internal IP address.
+It is not recommended to mix public IP address and internal IP address.
 For the GRANT, try to use the IP address that your database nodes use to communicate with each other.
-	- If the SHOW STATUS returns ``ERROR 1130 (HY000): Host '[ClusterControl IP address]' is not allowed to connect to this``, the database host is missing the cmon user grant.
+If the ``SHOW STATUS`` statement returns ``ERROR 1130 (HY000): Host '[ClusterControl IP address]' is not allowed to connect to this``, the database host is missing the cmon user grant.
 Run following command to reset the cmon user privileges:

 .. code-block:: mysql